syncfusion-content/angular-docs/angular/Tooltip/Getting-Started.md

 ---
 layout: post
-title: Getting started for Angular Tooltip | Syncfusion
+title: Getting started with Angular Tooltip | Syncfusion
-description: Learn here about how to create the Tooltip in Angular in Syncfusion Essential Angular Tooltip Control, its elements, and more.
+description: Learn here about getting started with Angular Tooltip in Syncfusion Essential Angular Tooltip Control, its elements, and more.
 platform: Angular
 control: Tooltip
 documentation: ug